Science & Engineering Center Librarian

 Students will submit assignments on the designated due dates.
 Late assignments will not be accepted for grading.
 The instructor will provide feedback for all assignments.

 Students and the instructor will share responsibility for discussion and facilitation of class meetings.
-Please keep up with the reading and come to class prepared to talk and write about it.
+Please keep up with the weekly reading assignments and come to class prepared to talk about them.
 Students are expected to participate fully in classroom discussions.

 For group exercises, each student will be expected to participate fully in collecting and organizing information and recording and reporting findings.
 The group as a whole will accomplish the exercises for that session, with one member of the group taking notes and another member reporting the results to the whole class.
 It is expected that all students will serve as group reporter and spokesperson at least once during the semester.

 Students will contact the instructor with questions.
-We will be using the University of Maine’s FirstClass and Blackboard in this course.
-Access to FirstClass and Blackboard are available to all students in the computer clusters on campus or may be accessed online.
-I will use Blackboard to post class announcements and other information.
-I expect that students will use FirstClass (and/or Blackboard, when applicable) when communicating with me and with other students in the class.
+We will be using the University of Maine’s FirstClass in this course.
+Access to FirstClass is available to all students in the computer clusters on campus or may be accessed online.
+The instructor will use FirstClass to post class announcements and other information.
+Students will use FirstClass when communicating with the instructor and with other students in the class.

 Academic Honesty (Plagiarism, etc.):